beancount/docs/docs/external_contributions.md

 -   GitHub: A [<u>search for "beancount"</u>](https://github.com/search?p=5&q=beancount&ref=opensearch&type=Repositories) as of September 2020 brings up 318 projects.

+-   [<u>awesome-beancount.com</u>](https://awesome-beancount.com): A curated list of resources for Beancount, which is a command-line based double-entry bookkeeping system using plaintext files.

 ## Books and Articles<a id="books-and-articles"></a>

 [<u>Managing Personal Finances using Python</u>](https://personalfinancespython.com/) (Siddhant Goel): a 2020 book on plain-text accounting, and Beancount.